 While all of these tools aim to make prompt engineering easier, it is ultimately up to you as the user to feed it the best information possible to receive high-quality results.

-It’s a best practice with any AI model, whether that be translation, transcription, or facial recogntion, to keep human oversight in the loop.
+With any AI model, whether it’s used for translation, transcription, or facial recognition, it’s crucial to maintain human oversight throughout the process.
 In other words, don’t take any LLM’s output at face value.
 Whatever piece of content you are creating should be reviewed by yourself or someone else just as you would working with your human counter-parts.
 AI is here to make our lives easier, not replace us (or so they say).

 For a more practical understanding of the power and versatility of prompt engineering, let’s explore a variety of common marketing use cases.
 These examples cover a mix of common marketing activities: